mholetzko/permetix/clients/rust/README.md

 # Rust License Client

-Modern, idiomatic Rust library for integrating with the Mercedes-Benz License Server.
+Modern, idiomatic Rust library for integrating with the Cloud License Server.

 ## Features